zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

   </localfile>
 ```

-This feeds all JSONL logs - such as `sign_all.jsonl`, `verify_all.jsonl`, task summaries, and error reports - directly into the Wazuh event pipeline.
+This feeds all JSONL logs -such as `sign_all.jsonl`, `verify_all.jsonl`, task summaries, and error reports- directly into the Wazuh event pipeline.

-## Wazuh Rule Integration
+### Step 5: Add custom rules

 Wazuh rules inspect the `event` field in each log.
 For example, a `verify_failed` or `missing_tsr` event may indicate tampering or broken evidence chains.